mglont/simple-slideshow-viewer/README.md

 # Simplistic Slideshow Viewer

 ## Changelog
+* terminate the slideshow when the file chooser is opened
 * reset `slideshowService` between executions

 ## Future work
 * **implement slideshow pause and restart**